mfeemster/keysharp/README.md

 		+ Pass params as `params*` if it's a collection.
 * New RegEx functions `RegExMatchCs()` and `RegExReplaceCs()` which use the C# style regular expression syntax rather than PCRE2.
 	+ `OutputVar` in `RegExMatchCs()` will be of type `RegExMatchInfoCs`.
+	+ PCRE exceptions are not thrown when there is an error, instead C# regex exceptions are thrown.
+	+ To learn more about C# regular expressions, see [here](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions).
 	+ The following options are different:
 		+ -A: Forces the pattern to be anchored; that is, it can match only at the start of Haystack.
 Under most conditions, this is equivalent to explicitly anchoring the pattern by means such as `^`.
 			+ -This is not supported, instead just use `^` or `\A` in your regex string.